eradiate/eradiate/docs/rst/user_guide/spectral_discretization.rst

    We set the experiment's ``default_spectral_set`` parameter so that the simulation is run ever 5 nm.
    To increase or decrease this spectral discretization, the user should set this attribute to a different value.
-If unset, a spectral discrezation of 1 nm is used, by default.
+If unset, a spectral discretization of 1 nm is used, by default.

    .. code-block:: python